obisidian2026a/obisidian2026a/README.md

 ## 👨‍💻 About Me

 I'm a **Software Engineer** with 2+ years of experience building production-grade systems across the full stack — from scalable backend APIs and microservices to frontend interfaces, mobile apps, desktop tools, trading bots, and IoT integrations.
 I specialize in designing clean architectures that are built to scale, and I thrive in environments where product quality and engineering rigour go hand in hand.
-Currently pursuing a **BS in CSE at Presidency University, Bangladesh**, while working full-time in the industry.

 ---